kkirss/vcb-riscv/CPU-V0_1.md

 One critical path is the hazard controller in the ID stage:

-1. 2 ticks for opcode decoder
+1. 2 ticks for register file read signals
-2. 1 tick for register source AND gating
+    * 1 tick concurrently for register source equality check
-3. 2 ticks for register source equality check
+    * 2 ticks concurrently for ALU PC/IMM source signals
+2. 1 tick for read-after-write hazard check
+    * 1 tick concurrently for ALU PC/IMM source negation
-4. 1 tick for hazard controller decoder
+3. 1 tick for hazard controller decoder
+    * EX-STALL signal is generated here
-5. 1 tick for PC/IMM source check AND gating
+4. 1 tick for PC/IMM source check AND gating
-6. 1 tick for pipeline stage store
+5. 1 tick for pipeline stage store

-Total: 8 ticks
+Total: 6 ticks

 #### Branch